 - BUS 315 - Database Management for Business

+Not open to students who have received credit for CSCI 317.
 An introduction to the theories, concepts, features, and capabilities of database management systems in a business environment.
 This course provides a greater understanding of how to design, develop and access database-driven business applications and emphasizes the use of database-management systems in real-world business settings and how this technology can be applied effectively to solve business problems.
 In this project-oriented course, students acquire the skills to document, design, create, test, and access a fully functional Oracle business database application.
 No prior programming or application development experience is assumed.

 - BUS 321 - Multimedia Design and Development

 Credits 3 Prerequisite INTR 201 or MS Outlook Specialist certification; and at least junior standing.
 Preference to BSADM majors during first round of registration.
 See go.wlu.edu/MOS-testing and contact the department head for Microsoft testing details Faculty Ballenger

 This course is an introduction to the study and creation of multimedia content primarily used in business.
 Students explore the steps used to plan and create multimedia content that effectively targets and delivers business information.
 This is a hands-on, project-oriented course with emphasis on the design and creation of media elements such as interactive web, graphic, audio, and video content.
 The course focuses on using WordPress development using Headway Themes with emphasis on Cascading Style Sheets, Adobe Photoshop, Reaper, and Final Cut Pro X as the foundation for creating online multimedia content.